ArchiveBox/docs/Install.md

 ### Next Steps: Add some URLs to archive and try out CLI / Web UI

-For guides on how to import URLs from different sources into ArchiveBox, follow the links in our [Input Formats](https://github.com/ArchiveBox/ArchiveBox#input-formats) and [Preparing URLs](https://github.com/ArchiveBox/ArchiveBox/wiki/Quickstart#2-get-your-list-of-urls-to-archive) documentation. ➡️
+For guides on how to import URLs from different sources into ArchiveBox, check out [Input Formats](https://github.com/ArchiveBox/ArchiveBox#input-formats) and [Preparing URLs](https://github.com/ArchiveBox/ArchiveBox/wiki/Quickstart#2-get-your-list-of-urls-to-archive). ➡️

 ```bash
 cd ~/archivebox/data